SirJakesalot/MinecraftMobIdentifier/docs/final.md

 opencv_traincascade -numStages 20 -minHitRate 0.999 -maxFalseAlarmRate 0.5 -w 40 -h 30 -data classifiers/40x30_30/all-mobs-10000 -vec all-mobs-10000.vec -bg all-negs.txt -numNeg 1800 -numPos 9000
 ```

-Unfortunately the time it took for us to try and increase performance with this approach was very costly.
-It took a lot of research/tinkering and have decided to go with another method of drawing these bounding boxes.
-We chalked up our losses and skipped to solving task 2.

 ## STOP